kubernetes/community/contributors/design-proposals/self-hosted-kubernetes.md

 Note: In the future this temporary control plane may be replaced with a kubelet API that will enable injection of this state directly into the kubelet without a temporary Kubernetes API server.

-At the end of this process the bootkube can be shut down and the system kubelet will coordinate, through a POSIX lock, to let the self-hosted kubelet take over lifecycle and management of the control plane components.
+At the end of this process the bootkube can be shut down and the system kubelet will coordinate, through a POSIX lock (see `kubelet --exit-on-lock-contention`), to let the self-hosted kubelet take over lifecycle and management of the control plane components.
 The final cluster state looks like this:

 ![](self-hosted-final-cluster.png)